samanthatarrice/portfolio/README.md

-Add aria attributes to HTML
+- Add aria attributes to HTML
+- Remove fixed navbar when user flips phone to horizontal mode